John Hay Professor of International Studies and Political Science Professor of International and Public Affairs

+Peter Andreas is the John Hay Professor of International Studies.
+He joined the Institute in the fall of 2001, and holds a joint appointment with the Department of Political Science.
 Previously, Andreas was an academy scholar at Harvard University, a research fellow at the Brookings Institution, and an SSRC-MacArthur Foundation Fellow on International Peace and Security.
 He holds an MA and PhD in government from Cornell University and a BA in political science from Swarthmore College.

 Andreas is the author, co-author, or co-editor of ten books.
-These include, Smuggler Nation: How Illicit Trade Made America (Oxford University Press, 2013, selected by Amazon and by Foreign Affairs as one of the best books of the year), Blue Helmets and Black Markets: The Business of Survival in the Siege of Sarajevo (Cornell University Press, 2008); Policing the Globe: Criminalization and Crime Control in International Relations (Oxford University Press, 2006); Border Games: Policing the U.S.-Mexico Divide (Cornell University Press, 2000, second edition 2009); and Sex, Drugs, and Body Counts: The Politics of Numbers in Global Crime and Conflict (Cornell University Press, 2010).
-He has also written a childhood memoir, Rebel Mother: My childhood Chasing the Revolution (Simon & Schuster, 2017).
-His new book project, Killer High: A History of War in Six Drugs (under contract with Oxford University Press), explores the relationship between warfare and mind altering substances, from ancient times to the present.
+These include Smuggler Nation: How Illicit Trade Made America (Oxford University Press, 2013, selected by Amazon and by Foreign Affairs as one of the best books of the year), Blue Helmets and Black Markets: The Business of Survival in the Siege of Sarajevo (Cornell University Press, 2008); Policing the Globe: Criminalization and Crime Control in International Relations (Oxford University Press, 2006); Border Games: Policing the U.S.-Mexico Divide (Cornell University Press, 2000, second edition 2009); and Sex, Drugs, and Body Counts: The Politics of Numbers in Global Crime and Conflict (Cornell University Press, 2010).
+His most recent book is a political memoir, Rebel Mother: My Childhood Chasing the Revolution (Simon & Schuster, 2017).
+His current book project, Killer High: A History of War in Six Drugs (under contract with Oxford University Press), explores the relationship between warfare and mind altering substances, from ancient times to the present.

-Andreas has also written for a wide range of scholarly and policy publications, including International Security, International Studies Quarterly, Review of International Political Economy, Foreign Affairs, Foreign Policy, The New Republic, Harper's, Slate, andThe Nation.
-Other writings include congressional testimonies and op-eds in major newspapers, such as the Washington Post, Boston Globe, and The Guardian.
+Andreas has also written for a wide range of scholarly and policy publications, including International Security, International Studies Quarterly, Foreign Affairs, Foreign Policy, The New Republic, Harper's, Slate, andThe Nation.
+Other writings include congressional testimonies and op-eds in major newspapers, such as the New York Times, Washington Post, Boston Globe, and The Guardian.

 The clandestine dimensions of globalization involve illicit cross-border flows of people, goods, money and information.
 This project critically examines the interaction between states and illicit flows across time, place, and commodity, focusing especially on the practice and politics of government policing efforts.
 The project, which bridges the study of security, political economy, and cross-border crime, involves a wide range of outputs and activities: books and edited volumes, scholarly and policy articles, conferences, and courses.